 Dementia-fighting folate abounds in this butternut-squash Mediterranean-Diet dish.
 Spiced with neuroprotective curry and soaked in stroke-preventing green tea, it packs a triple-punch of brain benefits.
+(Includes references to studies.)

 - 3 green tea teabags